Water Quality Monitoring

 Outdoor Events Coordinator

-The SRWA Team has a strong history of providing our community with opportunities to participate in many fun and enjoyable outdoor activities.
-We would like to maintain this program, but we need volunteers that would be willing to help organize and execute SRWA sponsored nature hikes, photo trips, kayak excursions, greenway walks, student field trips, etc.
+The SRWA Team has a strong history of providing our community with opportunities to participate in many enjoyable outdoor activities.
+We would like to maintain this program, but we need volunteers who would be willing to help organize and execute SRWA-sponsored activities.
+These include and are not limited to nature hikes, photo trips, kayak excursions, greenway walks, student field trips, etc.

 School Advocacy and Outreach Programs

-Inspire the next generation by volunteering in our annual SRWA school outreach programs, delivering engaging presentations focused on conservation, clean drinking water, environmental challenges, and the importance of volunteerism.
+We strive to inspire the next generation by volunteering in our SRWA school outreach programs, delivering engaging lessons and presentations focused on conservation, clean drinking water, environmental challenges, and the importance of volunteerism.

 Our Projects